UniqueNetwork/xcm-format/proposals/0000-execution-info.md

 ## Motivation

-When sending an XCM program, the sender chain can't know beforehand the correct weight of the XCM program.
+Currently, when sending an XCM program, the sender chain can't know beforehand the correct weight of the XCM program.
 And also, it can't know the currencies in which it can pay the fees and can't know the right amount of a suitable currency to execute the program.
-This leads to guessing: either the sender chain itself sets an arbitrary weight limit and fees in the `BuyExecution` command, or the user initiating the sending of an XCM program is forced to guess the correct values.
+This leads to a guessing problem.
+Currently, either the sender chain itself sets an arbitrary weight limit and fees in the `BuyExecution` command, or the user initiating the sending of an XCM program is forced to guess the correct values.

-This is generally okay for transferring fungible assets.
+This is generally okay for transferring fungible assets since when a user transfers only one currency, they may transfer a significant amount of it so that it would cover all possible execution fees.
+On the other hand, when transferring a small amount of currency, even if there were not enough assets to pay the execution fees (hence, the program will fail, and the assets will be trapped), the sender might not mind losing it since it is a small amount anyway.

 However, it can become an issue in the following scenarios:
 * Transferring multiple currencies - one must choose one currency to pay execution fees.
 However, the amount of the selected currency could be small (i.e., the guess could be wrong), leading to trapping all the assets.
+When the amount of another currency (not used for paying fees) is significant, this will become a problem for the sender.
 * Transferring NFTs - the same situation as with multiple currencies.
 One must choose a currency to pay fees since it is impossible to pay fees by an NFT.
-* General interoperability - since the sender chain can't know the exact weight of an XCM program and can't set the correct execution fees, creating a **reliable and convenient-to-use** cross-chain logic such as NFT metadata synchronization is impossible.
-E.g., one chain could provide access control logic for an NFT's attributes, and the other stores the NFT.
+* General interoperability - since the sender chain can't know the exact weight of an XCM program and can't set the correct execution fees, creating a **reliable and convenient-to-use** cross-chain logic such as sending an NFT's attributes updates is impossible.
+An example of such a logic could be a chain providing access control logic for an NFT's attributes located on another chain.
 Or there can be even more complex cross-chain logic not related to NFTs.
-The main obstacle here is guessing the correct weight/fee values.
+The main obstacle here is the guessing problem of the correct weight/fee values.

 This RFC proposes a possible way to solve this via new instructions and a new notion of an instruction pattern.